master-co/css/examples/vue/README.md

 https://github.com/master-co/css/tree/beta/packages/compiler

-For starters, you can enable `{ debug: true }` to see how it scans, extracts, and compiles.
+For starters, you can enable `` to see how it scans, extracts, and compiles.